Get all the latest data for Uganda?

 How many days do rentals stay listed in Uganda as of 2026?

-As of early 2026, the average rental property in Kampala, Uganda stays listed for about 30 to 45 days before being rented, though this varies significantly by price point and location.
+As of 2026, a good rental apartment in Uganda typically stays listed for about 30 to 45 days before finding a tenant.

 Which months have peak tenant demand in Uganda?